alperguz/DSA210Project/README.md

 *Statistical Analysis*

-Pearson and Spearman correlation tests to measure the strength and direction of relationships between market value and performance indicators.
+- Pearson and Spearman correlation tests to measure the strength and direction of relationships between market value and performance indicators.

-Multiple linear regression models to estimate how different variables (e.g., goals, assists, minutes played) influence a player’s valuation.
+- Multiple linear regression models to estimate how different variables (e.g., goals, assists, minutes played) influence a player’s valuation.
-Feature importance analysis to identify which statistics have the greatest predictive power.
+- Feature importance analysis to identify which statistics have the greatest predictive power.

 *Visualization and Presentation*

-Bar charts and scatter plots illustrating relationships between performance metrics and market value.
+- Bar charts and scatter plots illustrating relationships between performance metrics and market value.
 Heatmaps showing correlations across variables.

-Positional comparison tables summarizing key statistical findings.
+- Positional comparison tables summarizing key statistical findings.

-Optional interactive visualizations using Plotly or Seaborn.
+- Optional interactive visualizations using Plotly or Seaborn.

 ---

 # Tools and Technologies

--Python: Main programming language for data analysis and visualization.
+- Python: Main programming language for data analysis and visualization.

--Pandas & NumPy: For data manipulation, cleaning, and numerical calculations.
+- Pandas & NumPy: For data manipulation, cleaning, and numerical calculations.

--Matplotlib & Seaborn: For creating visualizations and statistical graphics.
+- Matplotlib & Seaborn: For creating visualizations and statistical graphics.

--Scikit-learn & Statsmodels: For regression analysis and modeling.
+- Scikit-learn & Statsmodels: For regression analysis and modeling.

--Jupyter Notebooks: For documenting and presenting the full analysis workflow.
+- Jupyter Notebooks: For documenting and presenting the full analysis workflow.

 ---

 # Expected Outcomes

--Identification of statistically significant relationships between player performance metrics (such as goals, assists, and pass accuracy) and end-of-season market values.
+- Identification of statistically significant relationships between player performance metrics (such as goals, assists, and pass accuracy) and end-of-season market values.

--Assessment of which performance statistics have the strongest influence on player valuation across different positions.
+- Assessment of which performance statistics have the strongest influence on player valuation across different positions.

--Development of a regression-based model that predicts a player’s estimated market value using statistical and performance data.
+- Development of a regression-based model that predicts a player’s estimated market value using statistical and performance data.

--Insight into how positional roles (forwards, midfielders, defenders, goalkeepers) affect valuation patterns.
+- Insight into how positional roles (forwards, midfielders, defenders, goalkeepers) affect valuation patterns.

--A framework for future research into data-driven valuation modeling in professional football analytics.
+- A framework for future research into data-driven valuation modeling in professional football analytics.

 ---

 # Potential Challenges

--Inconsistencies in data collection and reporting between sources (Transfermarkt vs. FBref).
+- Inconsistencies in data collection and reporting between sources (Transfermarkt vs. FBref).

--Missing or incomplete statistics for certain players (e.g., substitutes or injured players).
+- Missing or incomplete statistics for certain players (e.g., substitutes or injured players).

--Difficulty in controlling for non-performance factors (such as player age, contract length, or reputation).
+- Difficulty in controlling for non-performance factors (such as player age, contract length, or reputation).

--Distinguishing correlation from causation — high-performing players may attract higher market values due to external factors.
+- Distinguishing correlation from causation — high-performing players may attract higher market values due to external factors.

--Handling potential data bias in market value estimates (media attention or transfer rumors may inflate values).
+- Handling potential data bias in market value estimates (media attention or transfer rumors may inflate values).

 ---